Current Hazard Mitigation Projects

 Public Meeting Announcement

 Public are encouraged to attend public meetings where information about the plan, including the hazards identified, will be discussed.
+The next meeting for 2019 will be announced in the spring.

 The Federal Emergency Management Agency has announced the release of the first edition of Safer, Stronger, Smarter: A Guide to Improving School Natural Hazard Safety, FEMA P-1000.